 (g) The parenting coordinator is not qualified to address or resolve certain issues in the case and a more qualified coordinator should be appointed;

-(h) The parties agree that the testimony or evidence be permitted; or
+(h) The parties or participants agree that the testimony or evidence may be permitted;

 (a) A parenting coordinator must immediately inform the court by affidavit or verified report without notice to the parties of an emergency situation if: